For engineering hiring teams

 Can we use our own coding tasks?

 Not yet.
-The task catalog is currently authored and calibrated entirely by Probe — each task is validated across hundreds of senior engineers before it ships.
-Custom tasks are on the roadmap, but they'll launch with the same calibration discipline.
+The task catalog is currently authored and calibrated entirely by Probe.
+Each task is written and tested by senior engineers, with hidden test suites and a graded rubric, before it ships.
+Custom tasks from your codebase are on the roadmap.
 In the meantime, you can configure which preset task type runs in each round.

 Does it integrate with Greenhouse, Ashby, or Lever?

 Not at launch.
-We're starting with the simplest possible workflow — send a link, get a scorecard — and adding ATS connectors based on what design partners actually use most.
+We're starting with the simplest possible workflow: send a link, get a scorecard.
+We'll add ATS connectors based on what design partners actually use most.
 If you want a specific integration, tell us and we'll prioritize.

 Can we override the AI's recommendation?